Ackimixs/discordTS/readme.md

 ## Warning
 I'm just a fucking junior dev, so if you have any issue please tell
 (Ps: it's only the first version and the bot is not finish)
+i've some problem with all play command (spotify, insert and play)

 ## How to have every .env key
 [discord bot token](https://discord.com/developers/applications)